How do I request wait listing for my class?

 Can a student wait list for more than one section of a multi-section course?

 They cannot.
 Allowing this will allow students to register for two sections of the same course.
 The system requires a student to choose a section.

 Can a student wait list for a course at the same time period as a course they have enrolled in?

 Yes, they can wait list for a course that meets at the same time as a course for which they are registered.

 Instructors of wait list enabled courses will be able to see the wait lists by logging in to your personal access pages, then choosing Faculty and Advisor, choosing Summary Wait List and then select the correct term from the drop down box.
-From the wait list, it is very easy to email the entire group of students to inform them of how you will be dealing with the wait list, e.g. Letting students know that to be considered for the course they must attend the first class meeting and that failing to do so will mean giving up their seat on the wait list.
+We encourage instructors to email the entire group of students to inform them of how for example that to be considered for the course they must attend the first class meeting and that failing to do so will mean giving up their seat on the wait list.

 We (the Registrar's Office) ask that instructors not keep a separate wait list for wait list enabled courses.
 Once the drop/add period begins when students contact you to be added to the wait list, send them to the Registrar's Office and we will add students to the list.

 When you want to let a student on the wait list register for your class, the best way to do so is to send the student an email clearly stating that you are giving them a seat in the class and to bring the email to the registrar's office to be registered.
 I highly recommend you give students a time frame to do this so you can know whether or not to invite the next person on the wait list.